Sonoma County Itinerary for Nature Lovers

 The rugged Sonoma Coast is surrounded by aqua colored water

-Have lunch in the tiny sea village of Jenner at River’s End Restaurant & Inn, where the food is sublime and the views are simply unforgettable.
+In the tiny sea village of Jenner at River’s End Restaurant & Inn, where the food is sublime and the views are unforgettable.

 The historic fort os surrounded by a wooden fence